Adults 18 and Older

 The Central Florida Zoo & Botanical Gardens Veterinary Services Department plays an integral role in the zoo’s mission, by raising awareness of conservation issues and providing preventative and diagnostic medicine to our animal collection as we strive to inspire people to take environmental action.

-The veterinary services department is responsible for the health care of the entire animal collection at Central Florida Zoo and Botanical Gardens.
+The veterinary services department is responsible for the health care of the entire animal collection at Central Florida Zoo & Botanical Gardens.
 Interns will have the opportunity to see animal exams on a variety of species, learn animal handling and restraint skills as applied to different species, assist with exams, laboratory testing, and various procedures.

 Provide support to the Veterinary Services Department staff in daily duties.
 Enhance productivity and efficiency of the day to day operations in the medical building.
 Allow qualified individuals the opportunity to gain professional hands-on experience.
 Promote an opportunity to gain a strong understanding of potential careers in zoo animal medicine.

-Veterinary services interns are supervised by the veterinary department staff, however, with some specific projects interns are expected to have the ability to work autonomously following direction.
+Veterinary department interns are supervised by the veterinary department staff, however, with some specific projects interns are expected to have the ability to work autonomously following direction.
 In addition to assisting with routine hospital maintenance, the intern will be required to complete a checklist of skills.
 Interns will be exposed to a wide variety of species and will be required to complete a case study of their choosing.
 Assignments and opportunities that are available to a veterinary services department intern are based on individual progress during the internship.

 Must be 18 years of age or older.
 Upperclassmen and recent college graduates are preferred.

 Must be able to work 16-24 hours/week.
 Must be able to work approximately 8 hours per day on assigned days.
 Must provide proof of negative TB test and submit to drug testing prior to the start of the internship.
 Must be able to work efficiently and safely around live animals.